 We want you to enjoy History, so we offer a variety of approaches to learning: discussion, group work, debate, note taking and independent research.
 In addition, we offer students the chance to study in different settings, such as conferences, museums and residential trips.
-For example, in 2020 many of our students visited cities with radical traditions such as Manchester and Birmingham to see first-hand some of the places they had studied in class, and in 2019 some students visited Auschwitz, to deepen their understanding of the Holocaust.
+For example, in 2020 many of our students visited cities with radical traditions such as Manchester and Birmingham to see first-hand some of the places they had studied in class, and in 2023 40 of our students visited Auschwitz, to deepen their understanding of the Holocaust.
 You are not required to take part in residential visits, but we would hope that everyone gets involved in one of our many enrichment activities at some stage.

 Subject Combinations and Progression